Research

 Genetics of gene expression variation in yeast

-prettyYeastRedGreenMany genetic variants influence an organism by changing how much a certain gene is expressed (Albert & Kruglyak, Nature Reviews Genetics 2015).
+prettyYeastRedGreenMany genetic variants influence an organism by changing how much a certain gene is expressed (reviewed here).
 Such “regulatory variants” are responsible for most of the genetic risk for many common human diseases.
 Many fundamental questions about regulatory variation remain unsolved.
-How complex is the genetics of gene expression?
-How many variants influence a typical gene?
+What are the individual DNA mutations that cause expression change?
 When a variant influences mRNA levels, does it also influence protein levels?
-And of course – what are the individual DNA mutations that cause expression change?
+What are the consequences of genetically altered gene expression on the organism?
 We are tackling these questions in the yeast Saccharomyces cerevisae, an ideal organism for examining basic principles of how regulatory variation operates.

-In our future work, we will connect this information on organismal traits with our expertise on regulatory variation to understand the biological mechanisms through which DNA variation affects complex traits.
+A major area of our current and ongoing work connects information on organismal traits with our expertise on regulatory variation to understand the biological mechanisms through which DNA variation affects complex traits.